Have you had conflicts with friends or family members due to your likes or dislikes?

 Appreciate yourself for making changes.
 Observe how that is working and slowly continue to take steps towards what feels right and rewarding.
 Some self-coaching questions could be

-What was the first order consequence of my action on my emotions
+What was the first order consequence of my action on my emotions and those close to me?
+How do I continue to balance and make this conducive for all those involved?

 With these steps, you will find that you can take steps towards expanding your own personal limits for your likes and dislikes in a way that is most conducive for you.